AgneevMukherjee/agneev-blog/_posts/2022-02-21-Roman-numerals-dataset-evaluation-part 2.markdown

 ## Simple CNN  <a id="simple"></a>

 What about a simpler network?
-Let us build a simple CNN and see how it performs.
+Let us build a simple, no-frills CNN from scratch and see how it performs.

 First the CNN itself is built as per the following code: